gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

 pixels the 3 points of the triangle correspond to, and then rasterizes the triangle which is a fancy word for “draws it with pixels”.
 For each pixel it will call your fragment shader asking you what color to make that pixel.
-Your fragment shader has to set a special variable `gl_FragColor` with the color it wants for that pixel.
+Your fragment shader has output a vec4 with the color it wants for that pixel.

 That’s all very interesting but as you can see in our examples to up